-WHEREAS, the Grantor is conveying that certain real property more particularly described in the Deed to the Owner at a consideration which is less than the fair market value of the Property; and

-WHEREAS, the Property is part of a project which was: [check all that are applicable]

-- (i) granted a Comprehensive Permit under Massachusetts General Laws Chapter 40B, Sections 20-23, from the Board of Appeals of the Municipality or the Housing Appeals Committee and recorded/filed with the County Registry of Deeds/Registry District of Land Court (the "Registry") in Book , Page /Document No. (the "Comprehensive Permit"); - (ii) □ subject to a Regulatory Agreement among (the "Developer"), [] Massachusetts Housing Finance Agency ("MassHousing"), [] the Massachusetts Department of Housing and Community Development] ("DHCD") [] the Municipality; and [], dated and recorded/filed with the Registry in Book , Page /as Document No. (the "Regulatory Agreement"); and

-$\sqrt{}$ subsidized by the federal or state government under the Local Initiative Program, a program to assist construction of low or moderate income housing the "Program"); and
+For Projects in Which Affordability Restrictions Survive Foreclosure made part of th at certa in deed (the " Deed ") of certain property (the " Property ") from ("Grantor") to("Owner") dated , 200 .
+The Property is located in the City/Town of (the "Municipality").
+RECITALS ne Grantor is conveying that certain real property more particularly to the Owner at a consideration which is less than the fair market value of the Property; ar nd WHER EAS, th ne Property is part of a project which was: [check all that are applicable] ((i) granted a Comprehensive Permit under Massachusetts General Laws Chapter 40B, Sections 20-23, from the Board of Appeals of the Municipality or the Housing Appeals Committee and recorded/filed with the County Registry of Deeds/Registry District of Land Court (the "Registry") in Book, Page/Document No(the "Comprehensive Permit"); (ii) □ subject to a Regulatory Agreement among (the · ' / " Developer "), [] Massachusetts Housing Finance Agency ("MassHousing"), [] the Massachusetts Department of Housing and Community Development] (" DHCD ") [] the Municipality; and [] 0 , dated and recorded/filed with the Registry in Book, Page/as Document No (the "Regulatory Agreement"); and · · · · · · · · · · · · · · · · · · · (iii) subsidized by the federal or state government under the Local X V · / Initiative Program , a program to assist construction of low or moderate income housing the "Program"); and meonic nousing the Frogram), and

-WHEREAS, pursuant to the Program, eligible purchasers such as the Owner are given the opportunity to purchase residential property at less than its fair market value if the purchaser agrees to certain use and transfer restrictions, including an agreement to occupy the property as a principal residence and to convey the property for an amount not greater than a maximum resale price, all as more fully provided herein; and WHEREAS, DHCD (singly, or if more than one entity is listed, collectively, the "Monitoring Agent") is obligated by the Program or has been retained to monitor compliance with and to enforce the terms of this Deed Rider, and eligible purchasers such as the Owner may be required to pay to the Monitoring Agent, or its successor, a small percentage of the resale price upon the Owner's conveyance of the Property, as set out in the Regulatory Agreement and as more fully provided herein; and
+WHEREAS, pursuant to the Program, eligible purchasers such as the Owner are given the opportunity to purchase residential property at less than its fair market value if the purchaser agrees to certain use and transfer restrictions, including an agreement to occupy the property as a principal residence and to convey the property for an amount not greater than a maximum resale price, all as more fully provided herein; and

+WHEREAS, DHCD (singly, or if more than one entity is listed, collectively, the "Monitoring Agent") is obligated by the Program or has been retained to monitor compliance with and to enforce the terms of this Deed Rider, and eligible purchasers such as the Owner may be required to pay to the Monitoring Agent, or its successor, a small percentage of the resale price upon the Owner's conveyance of the Property, as set out in the Regulatory Agreement and as more fully provided herein; and